apache/sedona/docs/api/sql/Function.md

 ## ST_IsCollection

-Introduction: Returns `TRUE` if the argument type is a geometry collection type.
+Introduction: Returns `TRUE` if the geometry type of the input is a geometry collection type.
+Collection types are the following:

+- GEOMETRYCOLLECTION
+- MULTI{POINT, POLYGON, LINESTRING}

 Format: `ST_IsCollection(geom: geometry)`